The Collector’s Guide for the Art Fair

 Sign up to our Free Weekly Newsletter

-Most art fairs have some sort of VIP card system.
-VIP holders can usually enter and exit the fair at anytime, free of charge.
+Most art fairs have VIP card systems.
+VIP holders can usually enter and exit the fair at any time, free of charge.
 This often includes special events, like receptions and talks, and separate VIP rest areas.
-VIP cards are for serious collectors and other people in the art industry.
+VIP cards are meant for serious collectors and other people in the art industry.
+If you already have a reputation as a collector, consider contacting the art fair and informing them that you plan to attend.
+If you have any prior relationship with a gallery at the show, you can ask them for a VIP pass as well.
+Just remain polite and do not be to pushy—excessive pressure can lead to the opposite result and ruin your relationship with art dealers.

 VIP Artist Reception at Tribeca’s Contemporary Art Fair